joujalava/hsl-laskuri/README.md

+# hsl-laskuri

+Simple calculator that finds somewhat optimal ticket for you.
+First select the ticket zone that the trips go through.
+Then set the number of trips and set the timeframe where you are going to do those trips.
+Usually you just set it to 30 days to find the best ticket(s) for the next month.
+Then select a discount group.
+If you are not part of one select adult.
+The calculator only recommends buying one type of ticket.
+It cannot recommend buying a mix different types of tickets.

 # Vue 3 + TypeScript + Vite

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.